-Another variation would be to invite four or more experts within the field to critique the student posters or galleries in private one-to-one discussions with each learner.
+Another variation would be to invite several experts within the field to critique the student posters or galleries in private one-to-one discussions with each learner.
 Students could be asked to write reflection papers based on that feedback.

-Risk index: Medium Time index: High

-Cost index: Low to Medium Learner-centered index: High
+Risk index: Medium Time index: High Cost index: Low to Medium Learner-centered index: High Duration of the learning activity: 1-2 weeks